 9. Framing and Presentation

-Please send artwork framed or mounted.
+If your artwork is selected as one of the top 100 artworks please send your artwork to IHC framed or mounted for exhibition.
 Quality materials as well as framing or mounting can greatly enhance artworks and their chance of success.
 For advice about framing, contact the regional studios.

 Artworks must arrive already framed or with hanging/display instructions.